 Once the probe is placed what do I do?

 Eat, drink, work, and exercise as you would on a typical day.
-Make sure to record events like meals, sleeping, cough, heartburn symptoms, belching and burning in the journal using the time that is on your receiver box device.
+Make sure to record events like meals, sleeping, cough, heartburn symptoms, belching, and burning in the journal using the time that is on your receiver box device.

 What should I do with the receiver box?

 Wear it.
 You can clip this to your waist, or put it over your shoulder.
 If the receiver is too far from the probe that is attached to your esophagus, it will beep.
-DO NOT touch the other buttons on the receiver box or remove it from the pouch.
+DO NOT touch the other buttons on the receiver box or remove them from the pouch.